Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/Advanced_lanes_finding_writeup.md

 ### 7. Revert Back and Information Display

-The picture of the warped lanes obtained so far gets reverted back to the original perspective by using the Minv matrix calculated at Point 4.
+The picture of the warped lanes obtained so far gets reverted back to the original perspective by using the inverse transformation matrix calculated at Point 4.

 All the necessary steps are included in the final sections of the project [Python notebook](./advanced_lane_finds.ipynb).
 First, a "blank" image is drawn containing only the lanes and the envelope between them.
 Then, this blank image is reverted back to the original perspective using again the `cv2.warpPerspective()` function.
 Finally, this envelope is overlapped on the original image, and some text is dispalyed with the information on curvature and offset calculated as described in the previous Point 6.

-An example for on of the test image is here below:
+An example for one of the test image is here below:

 Undistorted Test Image             |  "Annotated" Test Image :-------------------------:|:-------------------------: